Beta-ketoacyl-ACP synthase: Clinical significance

 The different types of beta-ketoacyl-ACP synthases in type II FAS are called FabB, FabF, and FabH synthases.
 FabH catalyzes the quintessential ketoacyl synthase reaction with malonyl ACP and acetyl CoA.
 FabB and FabF catalyze other related reactions.
 Given that their function is necessary for proper biological function surrounding lipoprotein, phospholipid, and lipopolysaccharide synthesis, they have become a target in antibacterial drug development.
 In order to adapt to their environment, bacteria alter the phospholipid composition of their membranes.
 Inhibiting this pathway may thus be a leverage point in disrupting bacterial proliferation.
 By studying Yersinia pestis, which causes bubonic, pneumonic, and septicaemic plagues, researchers have shown that FabB, FabF, and FabH can theoretically all be inhibited by the same drug due to similarities in their binding sites.
 However, such a drug has not yet been developed.
-Cerulenin, a molecule that appears to inhibit by mimicking the "condensation transition state" can only inhibit B or F, but not H. Another molecule, thiolactomycin, which mimics malonyl ACP in the active site, can ony inhibit FabB.
+Cerulenin, a molecule that appears to inhibit by mimicking the "condensation transition state" can only inhibit B or F, but not H. Another molecule, thiolactomycin, which mimics malonyl ACP in the active site, can only inhibit FabB.
 Lastly, platensimycin also has possible antibiotic use due to its inhibition of FabF.

 These types of drugs are highly relevant.
 For example, Y. pestis was the main agent in the Justinian Plague, Black Death, and the modern plague.
 Even within the last five years, China, Peru, and Madagascar all experienced an outbreak of infection by Y. pestis.
 If it is not treated within 24 hours, it normally results in death.
 Furthermore, there is worry that it can now be used as a possible biological warfare weapon.

 Unfortunately, many drugs that target prokaryotic beta-ketoacyl-synthases carry many side effects.
 Given the similarities between prokaryotic ketoacyl synthases and mitochondrial ones, these types of drugs tend to unintentionally also act upon mitochondrial synthases, leading to many biological consequences for humans.